-Are You An Echo?: The Lost Poetry of Misuzu Kaneko by David Jacobson, Sally Ito and Michiko Tsuboi who wrote the narrative and did the translation, illustrated by Toshikado Hajiri
+Are You An Echo?: The Lost Poetry of Misuzu Kaneko by David Jacobson, Sally Ito, and Michiko Tsuboi who wrote the narrative and did the translation, illustrated by Toshikado Hajiri

 All Japanese children read her deeply compassionate poems about creatures in the natural world.
-Think of her as a Japanese Pablo Neruda and/or Emily Dickerson.
+Think of her as a Japanese Pablo Neruda and/or Emily Dickinson.
 Her sad, short life is depicted in this biography/poetry hybrid picture book.
 This combo really works for me since she is unfamiliar to most of us.
 Her poems are deceptively simple and kids can really relate to them.
-I hope this wins a Caldecott but I hesitate to add it to my watch list because the rendering of the faces in the illustrations were too cartoon-y and didn’t go with the rest of the illustration style. [biography and poetry picture book hybrid, ages 4 and up]
+I hope this wins a Caldecott but I hesitate to add it to my watch list because the rendering of the faces in the illustrations was too cartoon-y and didn’t go with the rest of the illustration style. [biography and poetry picture book hybrid, ages 4 and up]

 Out of Wonder: Poems Celebrating Poets by Kwame Alexander with Chris Colderley and Marjory Wentworth, illustrated by Ekua Holmes

 This is Kwame’s personal favorite collection of poets with original poems created by himself, Chris, and Marjory in the style of each poet.
 “Poems come out of wonder, not by knowing.”
 Lucille Clifton.
-Kwame invites you and your kids to discover the joy of poetry, and to perhaps come up with a poem of your own. [picture book, ages 8 and up]
+Kwame invites you and your kids to discover the joy of poetry and perhaps come up with a poem of your own. [picture book, ages 8 and up]

 Dave belongs to Mr Miles /

-wher the oven bakes & the pot biles ///
+where the oven bakes & the pot biles ///

 —July 31, 1840

 Dave the Potter is a puzzle to unwind.
-A slave living in South Caroline during the 1800s, he wrote enigmatic poems into the pottery that he crafted.
+A slave living in South Carolina during the 1800s, he wrote enigmatic poems into the pottery that he crafted.
 Born into slavery, Dave worked as a potter in a factory while he was still in his teens making stoneware vessels.
 It is on these vessels that Dave would inscribe short rhyming poems.
 This is remarkable given that slaves were forced into illiteracy and South Carolina passed a harsh anti-literacy law shortly after Dave’s first poem was published on a pot in 1834.
-Poetry thrives even in inhospitable climates, and because his artistry with clay, Dave the Potter’s life story and creative talents endure for posterity. [picture book, ages 5 and up]
+Poetry thrives even in inhospitable climates, and because of his artistry with clay, Dave the Potter’s life story and creative talents endure for posterity. [picture book, ages 5 and up]

 p.s.
 Learn more about Dave the Potter from Leonard Todd, whose family owned Dave.

-A Song About Myself: A Poem by John Keats illustrated by Chris Raschka
+A Song About Myself: A Poem by John Keats, illustrated by Chris Raschka

-Try this light hearted poem that John Keats wrote for his sister for National Poetry Month.
+Try this light-hearted poem that John Keats wrote for his sister for National Poetry Month.
 It’s about a naughty boy on a walking adventure.
 Keats himself was hiking twenty miles in Scotland at the time, and this poem was a scribble he sent to amuse his sister.
 He was just 22 years old and died three years later. [picture book, ages 6 and up]

 Emily and Carlo by Marty Rhodes Figley, illustrated by Catherine Stock

 At age nineteen, Emily Dickinson’s siblings were off at school so she was lonely.
 Her father solved this problem with a Newfoundland puppy that she named Carlo.
-Her was her “shaggy ally,” and the subject of some of her poems.
+He was her “shaggy ally,” and the subject of some of her poems.
 He was her dog for sixteen years; when he passed away, she never got a new one.
 Her faithful companion lives on in her poetry, and snippets of these poems are embedded into this picture book. [picture book, ages 5 and up]

-For another Emily Dickinson poetry book, try Poetry for Kids Emily Dickinson, edited by Susan Snively, illustrated by Christine Davieier.
+For another Emily Dickinson poetry book, try Poetry for Kids Emily Dickinson, edited by Susan Snively, and illustrated by Christine Davieier.
 It pairs nicely with Are You An Echo?